 Internationally, NBIS forms the Swedish node in the European infrastructure for biological information ELIXIR.
-NBIS is providing the Human Protein Atlas and the Metabolic Atlas as ELIXIR services.
+NBIS is providing the Human Protein Atlas as an ELIXIR service.
 We are also engaged in multiple EU projects related to ELIXIR.
-Furthermore, NBIS is active in Nordic collaborations, e.g. in the NeIC Heilsa Tryggvedottir.
+Furthermore, NBIS plans to continue our activities in Nordic collaborations.